Adi-78/codebook/README.md

   <Store Proc For OutFile> = Replace with your store procedure for outfile.

-  Once your edited the code you are now good to go.
+  Once you edited the code you are now good to go.

   Open the window cmd and navigate to directory where you placed the code.

-  py meta_data_loader.py
+  py <name of file>.py

   Thanks.